nervosnetwork/docs/docs/tutorials/step10.md

 ---
 id: step10
 title: 10.
-Retrieving information about a transaction
+Retrieving Transaction Information
 ---

 To retrieve a transaction from the network, we retrieve it by obtaining the hash of a transaction and calling api.get_Transaction(hash_hex).
 We can create a convenience method to this as follows: